newboonchun/bot-payment-gateway-deposit-method-status-check/README.md

        |
        |--> test 1 : url jump check
             test 2 : qr code check
-                     - take note !!! only work for 1 iframe count or no iframe !!!
+                     - take note !!! if qr code inside an iframe (inner-iframe), it does not work !!!
             test 3 : toast check

 Type A site: